-- 578,241 shares of common stock issuable upon the conversion of 50% of the aggregate principal amount and accrued interest outstanding as of March 31, 2020 under the B. Riley Convertible Note, as well as 6,953,003 shares of common stock issuable to B. Riley Principal Investments, LLC upon the B. Riley Conversion, based on the outstanding principal amount and accrued interest as of March 31, 2020 (after giving effect to the B. Riley Repayment) and an assumed public offering price of \$0.90 per share, the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020; - 2,126,798 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2020 at a weighted-average exercise price of \$3.75 per share; - 956 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2020, at a weighted-average exercise price of \$6.20 per share; - 226,500 shares issuable upon the vesting of restricted stock units outstanding as of March 31, 2020; - 2,174,999 shares of common stock reserved for future issuance under our 2019 Equity Incentive Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan; and - 472,773 shares of common stock reserved for future issuance pursuant to our 2019 Employee Stock Purchase Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan.
+- 578,241 shares of common stock issuable upon the conversion of 50% of the aggregate principal amount and accrued interest outstanding as of March 31, 2020 under the B. Riley Convertible Note, as well as 8,343,603 shares of common stock issuable to B. Riley Principal Investments, LLC upon the B. Riley Conversion, based on the outstanding principal amount and accrued interest as of March 31, 2020 (after giving effect to the B. Riley Repayment) and the public offering price of \$0.75 per share; - 2,126,798 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2020 at a weighted-average exercise price of \$3.75 per share;

+(2) We are in process of assessing the accounting for the modification of the B. Riley Convertible Note resulting from the B. Riley Conversion.
+As a result, pro forma and proforma as adjusted amounts shown do not reflect the results of any such assessment and may change following such assessment.

+- 956 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2020, at a weighted-average exercise price of \$6.20 per share; - 226,500 shares issuable upon the vesting of restricted stock units outstanding as of March 31, 2020; - 2,174,999 shares of common stock reserved for future issuance under our 2019 Equity Incentive Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan; and - 472,773 shares of common stock reserved for future issuance pursuant to our 2019 Employee Stock Purchase Plan as of March 31, 2020, as well as any automatic increases in the number of common stock reserved for future issuance under this plan.